robot5000-design/ms1-band-website/README.md

 checker showed a server side problem with this link.

 As was pointed out on the Code Institute Slack community and by my mentor the 404 page has limited functionality.
-It is only for broken internal link of which there are none.
+It is only for broken internal links of which there are none.
 However, it can be tested by modifying the web address to be incorrect in the browser address bar.
 Note that if a forward slash is added to the end of the address the 404 page appears unstyled.
 Thanks again to the Slack community for pointing this out.